EricRobertCampbell/aps-events-generator/README.md

 - Check that start_date is before or equal to end_date

 **"Failed to connect to API" error:**
-- Verify the API server is running
+- Verify the API server is running and accessible
 - Check the API URL is correct (use `--base-url` to override)
 - Ensure your network connection is working
-- For localhost, verify the server is listening on the expected port
+- For local development, use `--base-url http://localhost:4321` if testing against a local server

 **"API endpoint not found (404)" error:**
 - Verify the API endpoint path is `/api/events`